-Are they brave enough to go into this terrifying place at night?
-Then hold up one wooden match to face the ghost of a murdered girl.
-Those who survive will be accepted, fail and it means social ruin.
+For over 100 years the legendary train tunnel in Thorold (Niagara Falls) has been a right-of-passage for St. Catharine’s youth.
+Are they brave enough, to go into this terrifying place at night?
+Hold up a wooden match, facing the ghost of a murdered girl.
+Those who take part are accepted.
+Those who fail meet social ruin.

 The Legend of the Screaming Tunnel

 The far end of the tunnel leads into a pathway through woods.
-Along this path once existed a very small cluster of homes.
+Along this path existed a small cluster of homes.

-Everyone knew everyone else’s business, including that of a distraught couple with an alcoholic father, an abused wife and their daughter.
-After getting violent one too many times, the wife got up and loudly told her the daughter they were going.
+Everyone knew everyone else’s business, including that of a distraught couple with an alcoholic father, his abused wife and their daughter.
+After he got violent one too many times, the wife got up to leave him.

-Is said to be a train tunnel built for the Grand Trunk Railway in the 1800’s.
-The line was supposed to go though, north-south.
-But instead the tracks were placed over the tunnel going east-west.
+It was a train tunnel built for the Grand Trunk Railway in the 1800’s.
+A north-to-south line.
+But instead the tracks were placed over the tunnel going east-to-west.

 Our personal experience – –

-Whether the legend is true or not, the popularity of this spooky looking tunnel is undeniable.
+Whether the legend is true or not, the popularity of this creepy place is undeniable.

-Not the little ghost girl.
-It was a train, passing by on the tracks just over-top the tunnel.
+However this wasn’t a little ghost girl.
+It was a train.
+Timed perfectly as it passed on the tracks over the tunnel.

 Don’t be discouraged – –